HL-Resistance/hlresistance-preview/CONTRIBUTING.md

 **Some tips:**
 - Select the correct review type
-- Look at older PR reviews
+- Look at older PR reviews if you aren't sure if you're doing it correct
 - Use multiline comments if it applies to multiple lines of code, you can do this by clicking on the `+` icon on the left side with the line numbers and drag it down until you selected all the lines you need.
 -  Use Split mode instead of Unified, otherwise you may encounter issues with multiline comments

+In case you still don't understand something, feel free to ask others on Discord.
+If deemed important enough, it will also get added into this guide.